 If you selected Yes, the Internet connection choice screen appears.
+Note that the modem option will not appear if the optional PCMCIA modem is not installed.

 Sample Internet Connection choice screen

 2 Select what type of Internet access you will be using.